Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Shadow Of Intent – Electric Brixton – 30 January 2025.
 Photo Manuela Langotsch/MetalTalk

-We Descend…-ed straight into a pit, a barrage of bodies that immediately brought back the smiles as we realised how fantastic the energy for Shadow Of Intent was in the Electric Brixton.
-Ben Duerr’s shrieks reached such a high pitch that our loop experience earplugs weren’t high-tech enough to allow them through; they came out immediately.
+We Descend… straight into a pit, a barrage of bodies that immediately brings back the smiles at how fantastic the energy for Shadow Of Intent is.
+Ben Duerr’s shrieks reach such a high pitch that my loop experience earplugs aren’t high-tech enough to allow them through; they come out immediately.

-Shadow Of Intent’s melodic magnificence shone through in Melancholy, with the crowd screaming out “falling into oblivion” with unfettered intensity.
-The moshers and crowd surfers were non-stop, and the band never once broke out of their dark, grin-less personas, somehow giving us goosebumps despite the raised temperatures.
+Shadow Of Intent’s melodic magnificence shines through in Melancholy, with the crowd screaming out “falling into oblivion” with unfettered intensity.
+The moshers and crowd surfers are non-stop, and the band never once break out of their dark, grinless personas, inciting goosebumps despite the raised temperatures.

 Shadow Of Intent - Electric Brixton - 30 January 2025.